Using Your Mind Muscle Connection to Build Muscle

 Use Machines for Mind Muscle Connection

-I’m not a huge machine fan, but they do have their place in the gym and in some fitness routines.
+I’m not a huge weight training machine fan, but they do have their place in the gym and in some fitness routines.
 Free weights allow all the stabilizers to come into play, allowing for a better overall lift.
 However, when you being to use the mind muscle connection, it can be quite difficult.
 That’s where machines can be helpful.
 While machines lock you into the movement and don’t allow for a natural range of motion, they can help isolate the muscle and you can use this to start feeling the muscles moving.

 As you lift the weight, think about the muscle or muscles involved.
 Put your mind into that muscle.
 As you do, feel the muscle move from the stretched point to the contracted point.
 Focus on getting the full range of motion stretch and focus on hitting that contraction.
 Do this for each and every blessed rep.